wp-plugins/flyzoo/readme.txt

 All you need to chat on your e-commerce, community or blog: help your customers with live support chat, engage your community in chat rooms and private (one-to-one) conversations.

-* Chat Rooms: full featured group chats with emoticons, moderation, image and video preview.
+* Chat Rooms: full featured group chats with avatars, emoticons, moderation, image/video preview and more...

 * Live Support: a simple but effective tool to make customers happy and increase sales!